awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

 + The frequency/interval at which you recorded your data\.
 For example, you might aggregate and record retail item sales every week\.
 In the [Getting Started](getting-started.md) exercise, you use the average electricity used per hour\.
 + The prediction format \(the *domain*\) and dataset type \(within the domain\)\.
 A dataset domain specifies which type of forecast you'd like to perform, while a dataset type helps you organize your training data into Forecast\-friendly categories\.
 + The dataset *schema*\.
 A schema maps the column headers of your dataset\.
 For instance, when monitoring demand, you might have collected hourly data on the sales of an item at multiple stores\.
 In this case, your schema would define the order, from left to right, in which timestamp, location, and hourly sales appear in your training data file\.
 Schemas also define each column's data type, such as `string` or `integer`\.
++ Geolocation and time zone information\.
+The geolocation attribute is defined within the schema with the attribute type `geolocation`\.
+Time zone information is defined with the [ CreateDatasetImportJob](API_CreateDatasetImportJob.md) operation\.
+Both geolocation and time zone data must be included to enable the [Weather Index\.](weather.md)

 Each column in your Forecast dataset represents either a forecast *dimension* or *feature*\.
 Forecast dimensions describe the aspects of your data that do not change over time, such a `store` or `location`\.
 Forecast features include any parameters in your data that vary across time, such as `price` or `promotion`\.
 Some dimensions, like `timestamp` or `itemId`, are required in target time series and related time series datasets\.